Safety Standards Skilled Trades Technicians Must Know

 Safety training is a critical component of any vocational training program, ensuring that professionals in the trades jobs are well-prepared to handle potential risks in their work.
 Below are key reasons why safety is essential in the trades:

-• Protecting Health and Well-being: Safety training minimizes the risk of injuries, helping trade programs prepare workers for the physical demands of the job.
-In 2020, there were 2,220 nonfatal electrical injuries that required days off work in private business, emphasizing the ongoing risk of electrical risks encountered by trade technicians.
+• Protecting Health and Well-being: Safety training minimises the risk of injuries, helping skill trade programs prepare workers for the physical demands of the job.
+In 2020, there were 2,220 nonfatal electrical injuries that required days off work in private business, emphasising the ongoing risk of electrical risks encountered by trade technicians

 • Building Confidence: Proper safety procedures build confidence for those starting their career in trade as they learn how to mitigate risks effectively.